Do you pay as much attention to your accessory work as you do to your squat PR and Helen time?

 Many now rely exclusively on one-footed variations of the squat, such as the RFE split squat.

 The thinking behind it is that most sports require you to run, and running is performed on one leg at a time.
+This will also help build strength that will transition well into pistol squats.

 Why don’t we focus more on strengthening one leg at a time?